glotaran/pyglotaran/docs/source/quickstart.rst

 .. ipython::

-   In [1]: import glotaran as gta

-   In [2]: from glotaran.analysis.optimize import optimize
+   In [1]: from glotaran.analysis.optimize import optimize

-   In [3]: from glotaran.analysis.scheme import Scheme
+   In [1]: from glotaran.project.scheme import Scheme

+   In [1]: from glotaran.io import load_model

+   In [1]: from glotaran.io import load_parameters

+   In [1]: from glotaran.io.prepare_dataset import prepare_time_trace_dataset

 Let us get some data to analyze: